 William's son Aymer is known to have stayed in the castle after he inherited the estate in 1315.
 We also know that William's widow, Joan, spent a month at the castle between 1296 and 1297.
 After this time we know practically nothing of the castle until it was finally abandoned, probably sometime in the mid 14th century.

 About Sutton Valence Castle

 Address: Rectory Lane, Sutton Valence, Kent, England, ME17 3LW

 Attraction Type: Castle

-Location: In Sutton Valence village, on the A274 about 5 miles south east of Maidstone.
-The castle is signposted from the village centre, but there is no parking on site and the road is narrow.
-Park along the High Street and follow a short footpath to the castle si
+Location: In Sutton Valence village, on the A274 about 5 miles south-east of Maidstone.
+The castle is signposted from the village centre, but there is no parking on site.
+Park along the High Street and follow a short footpath to the castle.

 Website: Sutton Valence Castle

 English Heritage - see also: English Heritage memberships (official website)

 Opening Details: Open access site, usually accessible at any reasonable time